-There are over 100 undergraduate majors and minors.
+There are over 115 undergraduate majors and minors.
 Several of the well-known graduate schools include the Marshall-Wythe School of Law, the School of Education, and the Mason School of Business.
 The school conducts a high level of research through their graduate programs, especially in the fields of STEM (science, technology, engineering, and mathematics).
 The most popular majors for undergraduates are social sciences; business, management, marketing, and related support services; biological and biomedical sciences; English language and literature/letters; and psychology.
-The student to faculty ratio is fairly low at 11.4 to 1 (the second lowest among all U.S. public institutions), and 53% of classes have fewer than 20 students.
+The student to faculty ratio is fairly low at 12.5 to 1 and 44% of classes have fewer than 20 students.
 Most notably, nearly all undergraduate classes are taught by professors instead of graduate students or teaching assistants.

 Students can get involved in one of 11 a cappella groups, large musical ensembles (including a symphony orchestra, wind symphony, and choir), or groups like opera, string ensemble, or jazz combo.
 Students can also participate in the production of the official newspaper, The Flat Hat, or the conservative publication, The Virginia Informer; the campus even has their own monthly magazine, The DoG Street Journal.
 Students are constantly treated to concerts and special speakers as part of William & Mary’s Alma Mater Productions (AMP), which hosts events in the Kaplan Arena.